 Below I’ve listed several add-in options, whole foods that contain protein.
 They are good options for adding protein to your smoothie, but they are not all excellent options.
 You’ll see a glimpse of their amino acid profiles and what makes them great or less than great.

-- Sprouted nut or seed butter– About 6-7 grams of protein is provided by 2 tablespoons of nut butter, depending on the seed or nut.
+- Sprouted nut or seed butter – About 6-7 grams of protein is provided by 2 tablespoons of nut butter, depending on the seed or nut.
 Pepitas/pumpkin seeds, for instance, have 9 grams.
 While many nuts and seeds contain all of the essential, and some of the nonessential, amino acids, they are not all in high quantities nor an efficient form of protein, because our bodies can’t absorb all of the amino acids well.
 The nutrition in nuts and seeds is not as bioavailable.
 Also, too many nuts, or nuts everyday, is often taxing on the digestive system, instead of providing gentle nutrition.
 Always make sure to buy or make sprouted butters.
 Here’s why.
+Alternately, make Fermented Almond or other Nut Butter.

-- Chia Seeds- 2 tablespoons of chia seeds provide 4 grams of protein.
-Chia seeds don’t need to be soaked and, in addition to providing a bit of protein, provide, among other nutrients, good fat, calcium, phosphorus, and magnesium.
+- Chia Seeds – 2 tablespoons of chia seeds provide 4 grams of protein.
+Chia seeds also provide, among other nutrients, good fat, calcium, phosphorus and magnesium.
 Chia seeds contain all of the essential amino acids and some of the nonessential ones; so teamed with collagen or gelatin make a decent complete protein source.
+Or, even better because they’re lectin-free, use basil seeds.

-- Hemp Seeds- No wonder protein powders are made from hemp.
+- Hemp Seeds – No wonder protein powders are made from hemp.
 2 tablespoons of hemp seeds provide almost 11 grams of protein.
 All 20 amino acids are present, both essential and nonessential.
-Hemp seeds also have a good omega-3 to omega-6 ratio, and they do not need to be soaked.
-They are a source of magnesium, zinc, and iron.
+Hemp seeds do not need to be soaked if they are hulled.
+They are a source of magnesium, zinc and iron.
 (Homemade hemp milk makes a good liquid smoothie base: puree on high speed 3 cups water with 2/3 cup hemp seeds.
-Add vanilla, dates, honey, or stevia, to taste.)
-Again, my opinion is that all nuts and seeds should be eaten in moderation, not everyday.
+Add vanilla, dates, honey or stevia, to taste.)
+The main downside of hemp seeds is they are relatively high in polyunsaturated fats, so should not be eaten too often.
 One of the main problems with plant-sourced protein, and relying on it, is that the body does not absorb it as well as animal protein.
 So while the label says 11 grams of protein, the correlation to what your body actually absorbs is less.

-- Peanut Butter- Surprisingly, perhaps, peanuts have more amino acids that other nuts.
+- Peanut Butter – Surprisingly, perhaps, peanuts have more amino acids than other nuts.
 Of course they’re not nuts; they’re legumes.
 Yet we eat them as if they’re nuts, and they rank the highest in the essential amino acid category.
 Peanuts contain all of the essential amino acids and most of the nonessential amino acids.
 Paired with collagen or gelatin, peanuts are a complete protein.
 Keep in mind that peanuts are commonly contaminated with mold.
 I recommend eating peanuts only occasionally for this reason and using a pathogen-killing herb to protect against mold ingestion.
+Or, more recently, I’ve started making Fermented Peanut Butter, which is lovely and mold-free.

 If you consume collagen or gelatin in conjunction with other protein sources, from muscle meats, the body absorbs them better.
 Collagen and gelatin on their own can not fully nourish the body.